1abhi6/text-analyzer/readme.md

-# This project is still under development, The readme file will be updated soon
+# This project is still under development.
+The readme file will be updated soon